fatcatZF/NNforStructuredClustering/README.md

-Neural Networks for Structured Clustering
+# Neural Networks for Supervised Clustering